kendallmiller/kendallmiller.github.io/_works/2001-01-01-benelogic.md

 image_caption: 'Photo by [Freepik](https://www.freepik.com/)'
 ---

-I Oversaw the development of the IT infrastructure and product development of a Software as a Service (SaaS) benefits administration system that serves hundreds of mid-sized and large employers across the United States.
+I oversaw the development of the IT infrastructure and product development of a Software as a Service (SaaS) benefits administration system that serves hundreds of mid-sized and large employers across the United States.
 Led the company from its initial startup to sustained profitability with over 15 million in annual revenue from technology services.

 ## IT Operations